 Arbitral Communications

-Any communication to the Arbitral Institution or the Arbitral Panel shall be made electronically via the Internet (a record of its transmission being available), unless the applicable arbitral rules permit otherwise.
-Any written communication to the Parties provided for under these Rules shall be made electronically via the Internet (a record of its transmission being available), or by any reasonably requested preferred means stated by the Party and permitted by the applicable arbitral rules.
-Initiation of Arbitral Proceeding
+Any communication to the Arbitral Institution or the Arbitral Panel shall be made in accordance with the applicable arbitral rules of the Arbitral Institution (with a record of its transmission being available).

+Commencement of Arbitral Proceeding

 The Respondent may initiate a binding Arbitral Proceeding to resolve an applicable dispute with any designated Arbitral Institution in accordance with the Policy, these Rules, and the applicable arbitral rules.

-The Respondent shall submit the request for an Arbitral Proceeding, including any annexes, toinitiate the Arbitral Institution electronically via the Internet (a record of its transmission being available) with the applicable filing fee and with a copy to the concerned Registrar within ten (10) business days (as observed in the location of the Registrar’s principal office) of either circumstance identified in Paragraph 20(a)(ii) of these Rules.
+The Respondent shall initiate an Arbitral Proceeding with the Arbitral Institution electronically via the Internet (a record of its transmission being available) with the applicable filing fee and with a copy to the concerned Registrar and to the UDRP Provider in the administrative proceeding (the “UDRP Provider”) within the time frames identified in Paragraph 20(a)(ii) of these Rules.

 Arbitral Proceeding Fees